XiaoFengLin123/cse-15l-lab-report1/lab1.md

 **Examples of `ls`**

-An example of using the command with no arguments.
+An example of using the command with no arguments
 ![Image](ls example 1.jpg)

 The absolute path to the working directory was right before the command was run: `/c/Users/capta/lecture1`